Author: Hannah Bell / Editor: Charlotte Davies / Reviewer: Mark Chester / Codes: ObP7, SLO1, SLO4, SLO6 / Published: 10/01/2018 / Reviewed: 09/09/2025

 Wait…

 Once you see the head, then it’s all go.
-Encourage pushing, until the head is out.
-The head should restitute (turn from facing back, to facing the side) naturally.
+Encourage panting — short, shallow breaths through an open mouth — to help the mother resist the urge to push.
+This helps control the speed of delivery and reduces the risk of perineal tearing.
+Then, when mum feels ready or has another contraction, encourage gentle pushing until the head is out.
+The head should restitute — that is, rotate about 90 degrees so the shoulders align with the widest part of the pelvis.
+This natural turning helps the shoulders pass through more easily, as they are oriented perpendicularly to the head.
 Support it, but don’t pull.
 On the next contraction, guide the head downwards to allow delivery of the anterior shoulder, and then upwards to allow delivery of the posterior shoulder.
 This should be very gentle, there is absolutely no ‘pulling’ required, you are really just taking the weight and supporting.
 Baby should deliver itself quickly after this.

 Assess Baby

-Usually all that is required is to catch baby, wipe any vernix away from the face, and wrap in a towel with a quick rub, before transferring them with cord attached onto Mum’s abdomen and chest for some skin to skin time.
-If they don’t pink up and cry immediately, wipe any vernix away from the face and continue to stimulate by rubbing with a towel.
+Usually all that is required is to catch the baby, gently clear the face, and wrap in a towel with a quick rub before transferring them — with cord attached — onto Mum’s abdomen and chest for skin-to-skin time.
+If they don’t pink up and cry immediately, continue stimulating with the towel, focusing on the back and limbs.
 If the baby remains blue, floppy and unresponsive, you need to clamp and cut the cord and take the baby to the Resuscitaire.

-To clamp a cord– put 2 clamps in the middle of the cord and cut between them.
+To clamp a cord – put 2 clamps in the middle of the cord and cut between them.
 This allows enough length for insertion of umbilical lines later if the Neonatology team require to do this.
+If the baby is well, there’s no rush to clamp the cord — wait at least a minute, or until the rest of the team arrives.
+However, if the baby remains blue, floppy and unresponsive despite stimulation, clamp and cut the cord promptly and transfer the baby to the Resuscitaire for neonatal life support.

 Deliver The Placenta